 Last April my family spent a few days in Zion National Park with some neighbor friends during spring break.
 The third day of our trip happened to be my daughter’s thirteenth birthday.
 Knowing this, she reminded us several months in advance that we needed to do something special that day, something that would make the day stand out from the other days away from home.
 I assured her that we would, however, she continued to bring up the issue as the day approached.
 It became apparent that she was very worried, because of all that was going on with preparations and excitement for the trip, that we would somehow forget her birthday.
 With her continual reminders I felt the pressure to do something great.
-After some thought I decided to get her a new mountain bike and that as a family we would spend her birthday exploring trails near Zion Canyon.
-I envisioned us riding along dramatic red cliffs near the Virgin River, and was quite pleased that I could come up with such a great idea.
-Surely this would make the day stand out, I thought.
+After some shopping and some thought, we purchased a new mountain bike for her and decided to spend her birthday exploring trails near Zion Canyon.
+I envisioned us riding along dramatic red cliffs near the Virgin River, and was quite pleased that I could come up with such an excellent idea.
+Surely this would make the day stand out.
 On the day before leaving we tied a bow on the handlebars, presented her with the gift, and explained the plan for her birthday.
 She was thrilled, but her excitement would not last.
 On the day of her birthday several activities competed for her attention.
-Our neighbor friends, in particular, naturally had other plans, and our daughter was suddenly fearful of missing out on what they were doing.
+Our neighbor friends in particular, naturally had other plans, and our daughter was suddenly fearful of missing out on what they were doing.
 She tried to think of how she could go mountain biking, but also be with her friends.
-As she struggled inside, I gently told her that she didn’t have to go biking.
+As she struggled inside, I explained that she didn’t have to go with me.
 After all, it was her birthday, and she could do whatever she wanted.
-“Are you sure?” she asked me several times.
-In the end, she stayed with her friends, and I ended up going out biking entirely alone.
-Incidentally the plans she envisioned for the day never materialized.
+“Are you sure?,” she asked several times.
+In the end, she stayed with her friends, and I ended up biking entirely alone.
+Incidentally, the plans she envisioned for the day never materialized.
 Her bike sat in the garage of our vacation rental and was never touched the entire trip.

 Now, I was glad that my daughter could choose to do whatever she wanted on her birthday.
 But the experience made me wonder, am I making the most of the gifts that God has given me?
 Are some of these gifts sitting idle and overlooked like the bike in the garage of our rental?
 Our Father in Heaven knows us perfectly and knows how to give good gifts.
 “Or what man is there of you, who, if his son ask bread, will give him a stone?
 Or if he ask a fish, will he give him a serpent?
 If ye then, being evil, know how to give good gifts unto your children, how much more shall your Father who is in heaven give good things to them that ask him?”
 (3 Nephi 14:9-11, Luke 11:9-13, Matthew 7:7-11).

 In the scriptures we are taught to “hunger and thirst after righteousness” (Matt.
 5:6, 3 Nephi 12:6), to “covet earnestly the best gifts” (1 Cor.
 12:31), and to “seek earnestly the best gifts” (D&C 46:8).
-But perhaps this process of hungering, thirsting, and seeking, is often less about wishing for abilities or circumstances we don’t have, and more about magnifying what has already been mercifully allotted to us.
-Sometimes we can be overly focused on turning weaknesses into strengths and gaining new opportunities while overlooking the many gifts that God has already given.
+I wonder, however, if the process of hungering, thirsting, and seeking is often less about wishing for new abilities or circumstances we don’t have, and more about magnifying and building upon what God has already allotted to us.

 Yearning for expanded opportunities while failing to use those at hand exhibits a lack of hope that God knows us perfectly and truly is The Giver of good gifts.
-How can we strengthen our hope that God is The Giver of good gifts?
-Three important elements are part of the process.
+How can we see more clearly, develop greater gratitude for, and magnify what God has already given?
+Three important elements are at least part of the process.
 First, we must overcome the fear of missing out because of the gifts we lack.
-Second we must resist the temptation to succumb to the dregs of grief and discouragement.
-Third, we must build faith in the ability of the atonement to heal and help us learn from failure.
+Second, we must have faith to act in the face of uncertainty, sorrow, and despair.
+Third, we must take time to remember how merciful the Lord has been to us and our families.

 It is easy to look around and see that God does not give everyone the same gifts.
 The diversity of God’s blessings creates a need to interact and serve.
-Some have the gift of leadership.
-Some have the gift of wisdom.
-I would suggest that some have the gift of temperament and speech that garners the respect and admiration of others.
+Some have the gift of leadership and wisdom.
+Some have the gift of faith.
+Some have the gift of temperament and speech that garners the respect and admiration of others.
 Some unique individuals have the gift of empathy and understanding, to feel the pains and burdens of others.
 God is the author of such diversity.
 “For all have not every gift . . . for there are many gifts, and to every man is given a gift by the Spirit of God.
 To some is given one, and to some is given another, that all may be profited thereby” (D&C 46:10-11).